conectado/conectado-blog/content/temporaries-rabbit-hole.md

 error[E0716]: temporary value dropped while borrowed
 ```

-So, what if I told you temporary values don't exists?
+So, what if I told you temporary values don't exist?

 {{ responsive_image(src="/images/temporaries-rabbit-hole/memes/morpheus.png", alt="Morpheus what if I told you meme") }}